-Sunday Walking Street is a very crowded market in Chang Mai on Sunday evenings, with hundreds of stalls, as well as many of street-performers, musicians and bands playing.
-This market is the best for and-crafted and unique gifts.
+Sunday Walking Street is a very crowded market in Chang Mai on Sunday evenings, with hundreds of stalls, as well as many street performers, musicians, and bands playing.
+This market is the best for hand-crafted and unique gifts.
 (Photo by Werner Bayer via Flickr)

 Where Is Sunday Walking Street?

 The Chiang Mai walking street market is very simple to discover.
 It’s in the Old Town part of Chiang Mai 50200, Thailand.
 It’s located on Ratchadamnoen Road.
 This road spreads as long as 1 km and reaches the Tha Phae Gate on one side and Wat Phra Sing on the other side.
 This road is shut down for traffic and turns into a person on foot street each Sunday evening between 2 pm and 10 pm.
 The Sunday Walking Street Markets start close to the dividers of the old city, putting them inside a strolling distance of this well-known piece of town.

 From the late evening until late of the night, the roads in the Chiang Mai Old City immediately spring up with many people that are trying to have a great shopping experience while enjoying the evening.
 You need a good measure of time for exploring.
 Maybe you will like to taste all the magnificently modest food, get a few keepsakes and watch the road exhibitions from local people.

 Every Sunday from 4 pm until about late midnight, The Sunday Walking Street Market is held with participating a large number of local people.
 To say it attracts a huge crowd would be putting it mildly or minimization; there is no word for that.
 Due to the weather conditions and people’s habits, the most crowded time is between 7 pm and 10 pm.
 According to this point, on the off chance that you are claustrophobic or get restless in crowds, we strongly suggest visiting prior to the evening.